-- To validate the technical requirements ICANN should appoint a "Technical Panel" to conduct a technical review of the selected IDN ccTLD string. - To validate a selected string is not confusingly similar, ICANN should appoint an external and independent "Similarity Review Panel" to review the selected IDN ccTLD string for confusing similarity. - To allow for a final validation review relating the confusing similarity, and only if so requested by the requester, ICANN should appoint, an external and independent "Extended Process Similarity Review Panel."

-As part of the implementation planning the details of the roles and responsibilities of the panels and its membership requirements should be developed in conjunction with the development of the methods and criteria for assessing the technical and confusing similarity validity of the selected IDN ccTLD strings and details of the reporting as foreseen for the validation processes.
+• To validate a selected string is not confusingly similar, ICANN should appoint an external and independent 1 "Similarity Review Panel" to review the selected IDN ccTLD string for confusing similarity.
+2 • To allow for a final validation review relating the confusing similarity, and only if so requested by the 3 requester, ICANN should appoint, an external and independent "Extended Process Similarity Review 4 Panel."
+5 As part of the implementation planning the details of the roles and responsibilities of the panels and its 6 membership requirements should be developed in conjunction with the development of the methods and 7 criteria for assessing the technical11 and confusing similarity12 validity of the selected IDN ccTLD strings and 8 details of the reporting as foreseen for the validation processes.
+9 10 11